 In this case anyone who uses a loudspeaker or plays an amplified musical instrument causing noise at an unreasonable level is guilty of an offence.
 Anyone who is disturbed by the noise can complain to the police.
 The police must notify the person who is suspected of causing the noise “to reduce and maintain the level of noise”.
 The police could thereafter issue a warning and in addition may where the circumstances warrant informed the person that an action would be taken.

 Civil proceedings could be pursued in the High Court or Magistrate’s Court against any persons “in respect of grievances involving noise or vibration as a result of acts or omissions.”

 The Act states clearly, “excessive noise is objectionable and always actionable” and is against public interest.
 Where permission is granted to use loud speakers and musical instruments the volume must still be kept to a reasonable level.

 The court will take into consideration the question of reasonableness in making a determination.

 Consider the pounding of that amplified noise in your neighbour’s ears.
-By the time it reaches the ears of others it is no longer music, but a range of pounding, thumping, pulsating, throbbing sounds causing headaches to the listener.
-The person who hears it could be a nurse who worked all night, now trying to get some sleep, a baby, or a regular person trying to enjoy his or her own rights in his or her own space.
+By the time it reaches the ears of others it is no longer music, but a range of pounding, thumping, pulsating, throbbing sounds causing headache to the listener.
+The person who hears it could be a night nurse who worked all night now trying to get some sleep, a baby or a regular person trying to enjoy his or her own rights in his or her own space.
 Be mindful of others.
 Music is beautiful.
 Noise is not.
-Play your music in moderation, it is for you, not me.
+Play your music in moderation, it is for you, not for me.

 Ada Johnson is a solicitor and barrister-at-law.
 E-mail address is: [email protected]